 If you’re interested in local bike trails, a favorite scenic bike trail in the Milwaukee area is the Ozaukee Interurban Trail.
 Read more about this beautiful trail in my blog post: Bike the Beautiful Ozaukee Interurban Trail | Mequon to Belgium, WI.

-If you enjoy walking the beach, searching for fossils, beach glass or unique treasures, there are some beautiful beaches in the Milwaukee area.
+If you enjoy beachcombing, searching for fossils, beach glass or unique treasures, there are some beautiful beaches in the Milwaukee area.
 For information on three of southern Lake Michigan’s best beaches, read more here: Lake Michigan’s Hidden Treasures: Southern Wisconsin’s Best Beaches.

 Enjoy your time exploring Black Cat Alley and this unique area of Milwaukee.
 It is a wonderful way to spend an afternoon!